 Musician and educator Kate Outterbridge works to meaningfully challenge the status quo in the service of engaging and uniting people through the performing arts.
 A dynamic violinist, fierce advocate of contemporary music and promoter of responsible and thorough music education in the city of Los Angeles and beyond, Kate performs at the forefront of today's music scene.

-Kate is a founding member of "The Furies," a feminist duo that promotes the sharing of stories and experiences of those traditionally underrepresented in the classical music canon.
+Kate is a founding member of "The Furies," a feminist duo that promotes the sharing of stories and experiences of those traditionally excluded from the classical music canon.
 Together they address issues surrounding female empowerment through immersive live performances and transformative educational programming.
 The Furies performances include playing along side friends and mentors Eighth Blackbird at the Great Lakes Chamber Music Festival, at Scholes Street Studio in New York City, and on Equal Sound Concert Series at Art Share LA.
 They have premiered works by Nina Shekhar, Elizabeth A. Baker, and Gemma Peacocke.
 Together they have created two shows, "A Cure for Hysteria," which deals with the gendered word 'hysteria' and its social connotations and consequences, and "P.M.S, the People Menstruate Show," which investigates the stigmas surrounding menstruation.

 In 2017, Kate was chosen as one of 30 fellows selected for Eighth Blackbird's inaugural year of their Creative Lab.
 This two week long, tuition-free intensive for emerging artists allowed her to rehearse and perform alongside members of Eighth Blackbird, and to strategize creative paths toward success as an engaging and thought-provoking performer.
 As a fellow she worked with composers Ned McGowan, Jennifer Higdon, Pamala Z and Ted Hearne, choreographer Mark DeChiazza, and premiered a new work by Fjola Evans.